-Haase advanced to the quarter finals by getting better of the local boy Henri Laaksonen in a hard fought contest.
+Andy Murray made it to the Round of 4 in BNP Paribas Open by getting the better of the local boy Richard Gasquet in a hard fought contest earlier today.

 Murray was far from being in his best form in the first couple of sets, but, he cranked it up in the decider and eventually, managed to topple Gasquet to move to the semis of yet another major.

 Talking to one of the broadcasters later on, Murray said, “It’s not that easy to compete when your opponent has got all the support of the crowd.
 But, I guess I will find myself in similar sort of environment in a few days’ time in Davis Cup final.
 So, from that point of view, you can say I might have had a good preparation playing Richard over here.
 He is a fantastic player.”

 Murray was in pain coming into the second set.
 He was limping a little bit and was looking frustrated too with every mistake he was committing.
 He ended up losing control as Gasquet bounced back in the match by winning the set 6-3.

 But, luckily in the third set, the Scot found two early breakthroughs which sealed it in his favour totally.

 It was the 7th time that Gasquet, who was given the 10th seed in the tournament, lost against Murray on the tour.